mahasreekannan-pixel/4d-Design-of-FIR-Digital-Filter-using-Blackman-Window/README.md

 # RESULT:
 Thus design of BAND STOP FIR digital filter using-Blackman-Window waveforms were plotted and output was verified.

-# RESULT:
-Thus design of BAND STOP FIR digital filter using-Blackman-Window waveforms were plotted and output was verified.
-# RESULT:
-Thus design of BAND STOP FIR digital filter using-Blackman-Window waveforms were plotted and output was verified.
-# RESULT:
-Thus design of BAND STOP FIR digital filter using-Blackman-Window waveforms were plotted and output was verified.
-# RESULT:
-Thus design of BAND STOP FIR digital filter using-Blackman-Window waveforms were plotted and output was verified.

-# RESULT:
-Thus design of BAND STOP FIR digital filter using-Blackman-Window waveforms were plotted and output was verified.

 Thus design of BAND STOP FIR digital filter using-Blackman-Window waveforms were plotted and output was verified.
 <img width="1600" height="1511" alt="image" src="https://github.com/user-attachments/assets/9159d355-80c0-4d3e-a201-c926aa5fe65a" />